wltb/ff_instagram/README.md

 ============

 Plugin for [Tiny Tiny RSS](https://tt-rss.org/) that allows to fetch posts from Instagram user sites.
+The plugin needs PHP 5.5 or a newer version.

 ## Installation
 This should be done on the command line